andrew-stclair/TensorFlow-project/README.md

 A project I'm working on for CSE3ETI using TensorFlow for object recognition

-This project is being developed in [PyCharm Community](https://www.jetbrains.com/pycharm/) and is heavily based on [This tutorial on TensorFlow Hub](https://www.tensorflow.org/hub/tutorials/object_detection)
+This project is being developed in [PyCharm Community](https://www.jetbrains.com/pycharm/) and is based on [This tutorial on TensorFlow Hub](https://www.tensorflow.org/hub/tutorials/object_detection)

 # Images